 For optimal hydration, the NATA recommends athletes drink a volume that’s 150 percent greater than sweat loss for maximum hydration.[iii]

-DripDrop is a rehydration powder that’s formulated based on science.
-It contains a precise ratio of electrolytes designed to help you rapidly rehydrate following exercise.
+DripDrop ORS is an oral rehydration solution that’s formulated based on science.
+It contains a precise ratio of electrolytes designed to help provide dehydration relief fast following exercise.